 As it stands the US boasts no fewer than six approved anti-PD-(L)1 drugs, yet – in true pharma industry fashion – no company has dared challenge the leaders on price.
 The latest entrant is Sanofi/Regeneron’s Libtayo, and though approved in a niche indication it was launched with a list price in line with those of Keytruda and Opdivo.

 The reason for picking a niche indication is that it offers the prospects of a fast approval on limited data.
 Once on the market, a deeply discounted price could spur off-label prescribing, it might be argued.

-Checkmate Therapeutics, a listed subsidiary of Mustang Bio, has openly floated its aim to compete on price with CK-301, an anti-PD-L1 asset it licensed from Dana-Farber.
+Checkmate Therapeutics, a listed subsidiary of Fortress Biotech, has openly floated its aim to compete on price with CK-301, an anti-PD-L1 asset it licensed from Dana-Farber.
 It aims to “enter the market at an attractive price point to gain market share”, an October 2018 corporate presentation revealed.

 Agenus, too, is understood to have mooted the idea of going in low with its CTLA-4/PD-1 combo AGEN1884/AGEN2034.
 How deep a discount this might entail will not become clear until one of these drugs is launched, and that is still years away.

 But China offers a taste of things to come that the leading players will not find too palatable.
 Here, Opdivo and Keytruda were launched at a 40-60% discount to their US list prices.

 And what really shook things up was the pricing of the third entrant, Shanghai Junshi’s Tuoyi: a 70% discount to Opdivo’s China cost, or an incredible 90% less than the US list price.